elmeeee/elmeeee/README.md

   ---

   *"Architecting high-performance mobile ecosystems.
-Engineering for millions.
 Specialist in iOS, Clean Architecture, and End-to-End Product Delivery."*
 </div>

 ## About Me

 I am a **Software Engineer** specializing in the **Apple ecosystem** with over **5 years** of professional experience.
-I have a proven track record of shipping scale products to millions of active users worldwide.
+I have a proven track record of shipping scale products to millions of active users.

 *   **WWDC 2021** Swift Student Challenge Winner.
 *   **Apple Developer Academy** Alumnus.